 - Step 2: Make something even better

 Throughout this process, you should find “link-worthy content”; that’s the essence of finding your competitors’ backlinks.
 Then, analytical insights on said backlinks should drive your content creation strategies, the second step.
 It is here where content marketing and SEO overlap most substantially, at that.
 Finally, finding “superfans” and sites that regularly link to content within your niche covers the third step, the “right people”.
-Typically, you may reach out to propose a backlink, presenting your content as valuable for their readers.
+Typically, you may reach out to propose link opportunities, presenting your guest post or another type of content as valuable for their readers.
 However, this may also include such practices as politely claiming unbranded mentions in cases where they already acknowledge your content.
 In all cases, this strategy hinges on finding your competitors’ backlinks’ sources and offers the next step forward.

 In summary, analysing your competitors’ backlink profiles is a crucial aspect of competitor analysis that should not be overlooked.
-Identifying your competitors for keywords of choice is the initial step that will inform your strategies.
+Conducting keyword research to identify your competitors for target keywords of choice is the initial step to inform your strategies.
 Then, locating and analysing their earned backlinks yields more insights; their content’s quality, depth, length, format, tone, and so forth.
-Finally, you may identify which sites regularly link to them, so you may reach out for backlinks in turn.
+Finally, you may identify which sites regularly link to them so that you may reach out for backlinks in turn as part of your content marketing.
 Fortunately, the market offers a vast array of tools, including those mentioned above, to help you throughout the process.

 About the Author

 Arthur Simmons is a web designer, copywriter, and avid SEO practitioner.
-He currently works with Link Department, where he contributes articles on link-building strategies, outreach, and, of course, SEO in general.
+He currently works with Link Department, where he contributes articles on link-building strategies, outreach, and SEO in general.
 When off the clock, he scouts social media for new insights and innovative digital marketing ideas.